wtjerry/haskell_firstSteps/README.md

 Monoid is just another type class that is defined as having a identity element (mempty), a function mappend and a function mconcat.
 In Data.Monoid <> is defined as an operator synonym for mappend. https://en.wikibooks.org/wiki/Haskell/Monoids

+# License
+This project is released under the GPLv3 license.